JasonRuckman/sidney/README.md

 It is heavily influenced by the [Parquet](https://github.com/apache/incubator-parquet-mr) project.
 It will decompose your POJOs into their fields and write those as columns.
 It's generally useful for serializing lots of objects rather than something like [Kryo](https://github.com/EsotericSoftware/kryo) which is more flexible and efficient on smaller numbers of objects.
 Untyped maps / lists / arrays are not allowed, as Sidney needs to know types up front so it can generate column writers for leaves.

-Sidney works on java beans, maps, arrays and collection types, there's underlying support to write primitives but I haven't exposed all of them yet via the API, enums are not yet supported (but planned very soon).
-Generally if [Jackson](https://github.com/FasterXML/jackson-databind/) supports serializing the pojo by default, Sidney will probably be able to (Sidney uses jackson for type resolution).
-The one difference is that Sidney ignores getters and setters, it reads and writes fields directly.
+Sidney works on java beans, maps, arrays and collection types and primitives, enums are not yet supported (but planned very soon).
+Sidney ignores getters and setters and accesses fields directly, and will ignore transient fields.

 Custom serializers are possible by implementing the [Serializer](https://github.com/JasonRuckman/sidney/blob/master/core/src/main/java/com/github/jasonruckman/sidney/core/serde/serializer/Serializer.java) class.